learn-co-curriculum/python-p3-migrations-and-alembic/README.md

 This is a familiar problem to most professional programmers, managing **migrations**.

+A migration is a set of commands that tells a database how to move a database from an old schema to a new one, and also how to move a database entirely from one server to the next.
+We will only be focusing on the former, schema migrations.

 Alembic is a library for handling schema changes that uses SQLAlchemy to perform the migrations in a standardized way.
 Since SQLAlchemy only creates missing tables when we use the `Base.metadata.create_all()` method, it doesn’t